network-automate/microservice-junos-commands-collector/README.md

 REPOSITORY                 TAG                 IMAGE ID            CREATED             SIZE jnprautomate/junos-command-collector   latest              e77270e113e8        16 seconds ago      361MB
 ```
-List containers (there is no container)
+List containers (there is no container instanciated with the above image)
 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```
 Create this structure
-- inputs directory
+- `inputs` directory
-   - with an ansible `inventory.ini` file
+   - with an ansible `inventory.ini` file (see above for the details, and below for an example)
-   - A YAML file to indicate the desired format for Junos `configuration`, and the list of desired `show commands` .
+   - A YAML file to indicate the desired format for Junos `configuration`, and the list of desired `show commands` (see below for an example)
-- outputs directory
+- `outputs` directory
 ```
 $ tree
 .